jmgjmg/MSMBle/README.md

 If Tethercell service is found, an activity can be launched to change the state (OFF/ON) of the Tethercell battery and visualise its characterisctics

+If HM10 service is found, an activity can be launched to connect to the HM10 and simulate a Serial connection to the module.
+An arduino skecth is included in the repository to show how HM10 module works.

 This application has been tested on a Google Nexus 7 (2013 edition)

 Free aplication available for download from Google Play: